laboon/ebook/text/15_testing_basics.md

 Perhaps the easiest kind of testing to understand is __black box testing__.
 In black box testing, the tester has no knowledge of the internal workings of the system, and accesses the system as a user would.
 In other words, the tester does not know about what database is in use, what classes exist, or even what language the program is written in.
 Instead, testing occurs as if the tester were an ordinary user of the software.

-As an example, let us imagine a desktop email application.
+Consider a desktop email application.
 Tasked with testing this, a black box tester would test whether or not it could retrieve and send email, whether the spell check worked, whether files could be saved, etc.  The tester would not check that a particular method on a class was called, or what objects are loaded into memory, or the actual calls to particular functions.
 If the tester wanted to ensure that emails could be properly sorted alphabetically by sender, for instance, a proper black box test would be to click on the "Sort Alphabetically by Sender" button or menu option.
-A black box tester would neither know nor care that the program was written in Java or Haskell, or whether merge sort, quicksort, or bubble sort was used.
+A black box tester would not know that the program was written in Java or Haskell, or whether merge sort, quicksort, or bubble sort was used.
 All the black box tester cares about is whether or not the system under test operates as expected from the user's point of view.

+Aspects of the system, such as what algorithm was used or what kind of memory allocation scheme is used, can be inferred by the black-box tester, but their concern is focused on the results of the system running.
+For example, a black-box tester might notice that the system gets extremely slow when sorting a user's inbox when the user has thousands of messages.
+The reason for this is a poor algorithm choice, but the tester is concerned with reporting the result that it is slow, not looking up or analyzing the algorithm.

 One could consider __white box testing__ to be the opposite of black box testing.
 In white box testing, the tester has intimate knowledge of the codebase and tests code itself.
 White box tests can test individual functions of the code, often looking at much more granular aspects of the system than black box tests.

 Continuing the example of a desktop email application, white box tests might check the actual `sort(EmailEntry[] emails)` function, sending in various values to see what the function returns or does.
 White box testers would care about what happened specifically if a zero-length array or null reference were passed in, whereas a black box tester would only care about that if they specifically could cause it to happen from the user interface.
 White box tests access the code as code - checking that return values from functions are correct, ensuring that objects are instantiated properly, etc. - instead of looking at the system from a user's perspective.

-Developers often act as white box testers of their own code, but quality analysts and external testers are sometimes involved.
-In some organizations, there are special engineers (often called "software engineers in test") who will help build frameworks for a specific system under test for white box testing.

 __Grey box testing__, as its name implies, is a hybrid approach between white and black box testing.
 Grey box testing involves accessing the system as a user (as a black box tester would do), but with knowledge of the codebase and system (as a white box tester would have).
 Using this knowledge, the grey box tester can write more focused black box tests.